The Rules of Order of the City Council

 SECTION 2.
 Suspension of Rules.
-Any rule may be temporarily suspended by a two-thirds vote; but such suspension shall not extend past the matter acted upon or the conclusion of the meeting, as appropriate.
+Any rule may be suspended temporarily by a two-thirds vote of members present, unless prior notice has been given; but such suspension shall not extend past the matter acted upon or the conclusion of the meeting, as appropriate.

 SECTION 3.
 Amendment of Rules.
-Amendments to these rules shall be referred first to the Rules Committee for its review and recommendation before final action by the City Council.
-Final adoption of any amendment shall be by a two-thirds vote after proper notice is given.
+Proposals to amend the rules shall first be referred to the Rules Committee for its review and recommendation before final action by the City Council.
+Final adoption of any amendment to the rules shall be by a two-thirds vote of the fixed membership.

 SECTION 1.
 Organizational Meeting.

-- The City Council shall convene in January following the general municipal election to organize its membership.
-Notice of the organizational meeting shall be posted no less than 48 hours in advance of the organizational meeting.
-The City Clerk shall officiate at the opening of the organizational meeting and preside over the nomination and election of a President of Council, which shall be the first order of business.
-The President shall preside over the election of a Vice-President of Council, which shall be the second order of business.
+A. The City Council shall convene in January following the general municipal election to organize its membership.
+Notice shall be posted no less than 48 hours in advance of the organizational meeting.
+The City Clerk shall officiate at the opening of the organizational meeting and preside over the nomination and election of a President of Council.
+The President shall preside over the election of a Vice-President of Council.
 The President and Vice-President shall each assume their offices immediately upon the pronouncement of the vote on their respective offices.

-- Establish the lines of succession for the offices of Mayor and Council President.
+(1) Establish the lines of succession for the offices of Mayor and Council President;

-- Adopt a schedule of regular meetings for the four-year term, which may be subsequently amended to accommodate the needs of the Council and its Members.
+(2) Adopt a schedule of regular meetings, which may be subsequently amended to accommodate the needs of the Council and its Members; and

 SECTION 2.
 Officers and Duties.

-- Convene each meeting of the City Council and, in the presence of a quorum, proceed to the business to be presented in proper order;
+(2) Convene each meeting of the City Council at the appointed hour and, in the presence of a quorum, proceed to the business to be presented in proper order;

-- Ensure decorum and compliance with these rules to determine the will of the Council;
+(4) Preserve order and decorum in the Council’s proceedings and ensure compliance with these rules to determine the will of the Council;

-- Speak in preference to other Council Members on points of order, inquiry, or information.
+(7) Speak in preference to others on points of order, inquiry, or information.

 III.
 Meetings of the Council